 When it comes to home decorating, most of us would probably allocate a huge chunk of our time and budget on the living room and the bedroom rather than the bathroom, where function is more important than form.
 As long as the toilet flushes properly and there’s hot water coming out of the tap 24/7, then everything’s a-okay, right?

 Not so fast!
-There is a lot of design potential in the bathroom, like new custom glass shower doors.
+There is a lot of design potential in the bathroom, like new custom glass shower doors or decorative shower ventilation.
 Besides, taking a luxurious bath or even just a long, hot shower can be a powerful stress-reliever.
 You can enhance this relaxing experience simply by upgrading your bathroom lighting.